mlavi/hugo/content/post/container-infrastructure-strategy.md

 I have been researching containers for years, I encountered [an early mention for Drupal CMS hosting] (https://pantheon.io/blog/why-we-built-pantheon-containers-instead-virtual-machines) probably a year before I heard about Docker.
-I had worked with [chroot jails](https://en.wikipedia.org/wiki/Chroot) earlier in my career, but [Docker](http://docker.com) made LXC containers easy to use, just as [Vagrant](http://vagrantup.com) had done for Virtual Machines.
+I had worked with [chroot jails](https://en.wikipedia.org/wiki/Chroot) earlier in my career, but [Docker](http://docker.com) made Linux containers (LXC) easy to use, just as [Vagrant](http://vagrantup.com) has done for Virtual Machines.

-For the sake of simplifying this discussion, I will not discuss dynamic run time configuration: it is the subject of a future blog post.
+For the sake of simplifying this discussion, I will not discuss dynamic run time configuration and service discovery: it is the subject of a future blog post.
 We will approximate it via static application configuration in the example.

 An ideal container holds an application and nothing more: the tricky part is defining your application and its dependencies.
 If you look at the full technology stack that supports an application, you would consider the data, code, run time configuration, server facility, and further dependencies. e.g.:

 * application:
   * code: /var/www/virtualhost.example.com/micro/service/route